Pancreatitis in Cats

 In This Article

-The pancreas has two primary functions: regulating blood sugar and aiding in the breakdown of food by producing digestive enzymes.
-If the pancreas becomes inflamed (which is referred to as “pancreatitis”), these enzymes may become overactive and start breaking down the pancreas itself, along with surrounding organs like the liver and small intestine.
+The pancreas has two primary functions: regulating blood sugar, and producing digestive enzymes to help digest food.
+If the pancreas becomes inflamed (which is referred to as “pancreatitis”), these digestive enzymes may become overactive and start breaking down the pancreas itself, along with surrounding organs like the liver and small intestine.

 There are two different types of feline pancreatitis; acute and chronic.
 While it can be extremely difficult to differentiate between the two forms, the clinical signs associated with acute pancreatitis are sometimes more severe; it occurs suddenly and lasts for a short period of time, can lead to systemic inflammation, shock, and death, and needs to be treated aggressively.

 Loss of appetite